Particular/docs.particular.net/nservicebus/upgrades/testing-7to8.md

 snippet: 7to8-uniformsessionmessagesessionwrapping

 ### TestableBehaviorContext

-To add delivery constraint to `TestableBehaviorContext` class `DispatchProperties` should be used instead of `AddDeliveryConstraint` on the context bag.
+To add delivery constraints to the `TestableBehaviorContext` class, use `DispatchProperties` instead of `AddDeliveryConstraint` on the context bag.

 snippet: 7to8-adddeliveryconstraint